-WDS Service: The default setting is Disable.
+WDS Service: The default setting is Disabled.
 Check Enable radio button to activate this function.

-Peer WDS MAC Address: It is the associated AP's MAC Address.
-It is important that your peer's AP must include your MAC address in order to acknowledge and communicate with each other.
-(Note: For MAC Address, Semicolon (:) must be included)
+- 1. Peer WDS MAC Address: It is the associated AP's MAC Address.
+It is important that your peer's AP must include your MAC address in order to acknowledge and communicate with each other. - 2.
+Peer WDS MAC Address: It is the second associated AP's MAC Address. - 3.
+Peer WDS MAC Address: It is the third associated AP's MAC Address. - 4.
+Peer WDS MAC Address: It is the fourth associated AP's MAC Address.

+Note: For MAC Address, Semicolon (:) must be included.